Niacinamide: Everything You Should Know

 Niacinamide is a multifunctional ingredient and can do the following:

-How to Choose Skin Care Product with Niacinamide?
+How to Choose a Skin Care Product with Niacinamide?

 The strongest topical niacinamide is 20%, but studies have observed benefits with concentrations between 2% and 5%.
-If there is no information about concentration on the physical packaging, the formula doesn’t contain a significant amount of niacinamide.
+If there is no information about concentration on the label, the formula doesn’t contain a significant amount of niacinamide.
 It should be safe but probably not effective.

 How to Use It?

-There’s no reason to wait to incorporate vitamin B3 into your skincare routine.
-It can be a cleanser, toner, serum, and even moisturizer.
-Use a product with niacinamide once or twice a day, and remember you can combine it with almost every ingredient, except vitamin C. These two don’t like each other.
+There’s no reason to wait to incorporate vitamin B3 into your skin care routine.
+It can be a cleanser, toner, serum, or even moisturizer.
+Use a product with niacinamide once or twice a day, and remember you can combine it with almost every ingredient except vitamin C. These two don’t like each other.
 If you apply them together, they become inactive; space them out.
 Use vitamin C in the morning and niacinamide at night.

 Side Effects of Niacinamide?